esther-poniatowski/Massi2022/README.md

 The project is made up of the following files and directories :
 - [ ] Two Jupyter notebooks guide the execution of the main functionalities.
-  - [ ] `Navigation_generate_data.ipynb` can be used to generate data, with arbitrary parameters and different versions of the task.
+  - `Navigation_generate_data.ipynb` can be used to generate data, with arbitrary parameters and different versions of the task.
-  - [ ] `Navigation_alanysis.ipynb` provides graphical visualization of the results, reproducing in particular the figures of the article.
+  - `Navigation_alanysis.ipynb` provides graphical visualization of the results, reproducing in particular the figures of the article.
-- [ ] Nine python files correspond to the [modules](###modules) called by the Jupyter notebooks.
+- [ ] Nine python files correspond to the [modules](### Modules) called by the Jupyter notebooks.
-- [ ] The folder `Data` is the location where generated data are stored. called by the Jupyter notebooks.
+- [ ] The folder `Data/` is the location where generated data are stored. called by the Jupyter notebooks.
-  - [ ] It aready contains most of the data files required to plot the figures from the Jupyter notebooks.
+  - It aready contains most of the data files required to plot the figures from the Jupyter notebooks.
 Files' formats are either `.csv` (for dataframes) or `.pickle` (for dictionaries, arrays, lists).
-  - [ ] The sub-folder `Data_indiv` specifically contains detailed data for 100 individual artificial agents.
+  - The sub-folder `Data_indiv/` specifically contains detailed data for 100 individual artificial agents.
-- [ ] The folder `Figures` is the location where generated figures can be saved.
+- [ ] The folder `Figures/` is the location where generated figures can be saved.
 It already contains the file `map1.pgm` necessary to plot one type of figure, representing the environment.

 ### Requirements